cetyler/cetyler.github.io/content/python/2022-08-01-weather_project_pypi.md

 * main
     * This branch will be considered the stable branch.
-* develop
+* release_xxx
-    * This will be the latest branch.
+    * This will be the next release.
-    * Should generally be working but due to frequent additions of features, it can be unstable at times.
+    * There can be multiple releases open (as pull requests).
 * feature
     * Any feature to add to develop branch.
     * This will be a short running branch no more than a couple of days.
 * bug
-    * This can be off either main or develop
+    * This can be off either main.

 I also plan on doing pull requests instead of just branching from my local git repository.